Design and conduct independent research under the guidance of a faculty advisor,

 - Submit the IDS Honors Application

-To give a sense of the kind of research past students have done, here is a list of thesis titles from recent IDS graduates who participated in the Honors program:
+List of thesis titles from recent IDS graduates who participated in the Honors program:

 Government Capacity for Facilitating Economic Growth in Post-Liberation South Sudan: Challenges and Opportunities